bigblzrd/BTT-SKR-MINI-V3-E3-CR-Touch-Setup-Klipper/README.md

 ## Wiring

 For the CR Touch to work we need to do a couple of things.
 Firstly you'll need a single JST-XH 2 pin connector, these can be found in packs quite easily on Amazon or Aliexpress.
-Secondly we need to unpin some of the wires on the CR Touch connector but dont worry, this should be relatively easy with some patience and a... tooth pick?
-Theres a lot of guides on unpinning these kind've connectors so you should be good.
+Secondly we need to unpin some of the wires on the CR Touch connector but don't worry, this should be relatively easy with some patience and a... tooth pick?
+There's a lot of guides on unpinning these kind've connectors so you should be good.

 ### Z Endstop Connector